nelsonaloysio/networkx-temporal/docs/source/index.rst

 .. note::

-   The :func:`~networkx_temporal.TemporalGraph.slice` method by default creates a snapshot for unique time value in the temporal graph.
+   The :func:`~networkx_temporal.graph.TemporalGraph.slice` method by default creates a snapshot for unique time value in the temporal graph.
 It internally stores `views
    <https://networkx.org/documentation/stable/reference/classes/generated/networkx.classes.graphviews.subgraph_view.html>`__
    of the original graph, so no data is copied unless otherwise specified.